Commercial Real Estate in Bucks County PA — What This Market Actually Looks Like

 The Delaware River and NJ Proximity Advantage

 Lower Bucks is one of the few suburban Philadelphia markets with direct bridge access to New Jersey's Route 1 corridor and Trenton metro.
 For distribution, logistics, and businesses with dual-market customer bases, this is a genuine location advantage.
-The Bristol and Bensalem industrial parks — within minutes of I-95 and the Turnpike, accessible to both Philadelphia and NJ markets — attract users that the more landlocked Montco industrial parks can't serve as efficiently.
+The Bristol and Bensalem industrial parks — within minutes of I-95 and the Turnpike, accessible to both Philadelphia and NJ markets — attract users that the more landlocked Montgomery County industrial parks can't serve as efficiently.

 The Agricultural Zoning Wild Card